Yalyenea/Ka2Jax/README.md

 Ka2Jax is a Windows desktop application designed to convert mathematical formulas from KaTeX format to MathJax format.
 It provides a simple and intuitive interface for users to input KaTeX formulas and get the corresponding MathJax output.

+There is also a MacOS app with no-gui in [Release](https://github.com/Yalyenea/Ka2Jax/releases/).

 ### **Key Features:**

 1. KaTeX to MathJax Conversion: